How are TMJ, Lockjaw, and Jaw Lock Related?

 - Fever and sweating

-Lockjaw is a stiffening of the TMJ as a result of tetanus.
-Lockjaw is not caused by TMJ disorders or TMD, nor does tetanus (or lockjaw) cause the majority of jaw problems.
+Lockjaw (tetanus) is a stiffening of the TMJ as a result of tetanus.
+Lockjaw (tetanus) is not caused by TMJ disorders or TMD, nor does tetanus (or lockjaw) cause the majority of jaw problems.

-What Should You Do if You Experience a Locked Jaw?
+What to Do if You Experience a Locked Jaw

 A locked jaw can be very scary, but it’s important not to panic; the adrenaline of fear can create more tension in the jaw, making it even more difficult to unlock.
 So do your best to relax as much as possible.

-Try to identify if your locked jaw is the result of muscle tension, like with a TMD, or is the symptom of a tetanus infection.
+Then, try to identify if your locked jaw is the result of muscle tension, like with a TMD, or is the symptom of a tetanus infection

 - If it is associated with a TMD, you will likely feel an achy pain or soreness in your chewing muscles and maybe some mild discomfort in your neck, head, or shoulders.